notsoeazy/krate/KRATE_APP_CONCEPT.md

 ---

-### Phase 3: Linking (Adding Files to Existing Series Episodes)
+### Phase 3: Linking & Replacing (Manage Mode)

-**Screens:** `MediaManagementScreen` → `SeriesEpisodePickerScreen`
+**Screens:** `MediaManagementScreen` → `SeriesEpisodePickerScreen` / `FilePicker`

-After a series is already scouted (metadata exists, artwork downloaded), the user can link individual episode files at any time — no internet required.
+After a series is already scouted (metadata exists, artwork downloaded), the user can link individual episode files or replace existing ones from the **Media Management** screen.

-1. From **MediaManagementScreen**, the user can tap any episode row with `ManagedTileMode.manage` to pick a file for that episode.
-2. Alternatively, a batch link can be triggered which calls `ImportJobsNotifier.linkEpisodes()`.
+1. **Manage Mode**: View all episodes and their file status.
+2. **Link Mode**: Select multiple "missing" episodes and pick their files in batch.
+3. **Delete Mode**: Select multiple "ready" episodes to delete their video files from disk while preserving metadata.

 **`ImportService.linkEpisodes()` steps:**